Draconic: History

 The band started out in 2003 as a solo project of keyboardist Branislav Stanković, who, with the help of members of the progressive/power metal band AlogiA, recorded an album entitled Conflux.
 The album was released in 2004 by Rock Express Records.
 With intentions of turning the Draconic studio project into an actual working band, Stanković enlisted several metal musicians from Belgrade, two of which were Vanja Dušan Andrijašević (guitar) and David Lazar Galić (bass guitar).
 When the promotional tour of Conflux ended, the band began working on new material.
 In the following years, the band recorded demos that marked their shift from the symphonic black metal sound and was looking for new members that would complete the lineup.
 After the lineup has been established, the culmination of the writing process of new material came in the fall of 2008, with the completion of the band's second album called From the Wrong Side of the Aperture, that was generally well-received critically.
 The album featured different sound from the first one, being more progressive-oriented.
 The album was released in April 2009.
 Soon after, the band performed at the EXIT Festival in Novi Sad in 2009.
-Meanwhile, Marjan Mijić left the band soon after the release of From the Wrong Side of the Aperture due to personal reasons.
+Meanwhile, Marjan Mijić left the band soon after the release of From the Wrong Side of the Aperture for personal reasons.
 The band had found a new lead vocalist Jelena Stanićević, who performed a couple of live shows with the band (including the EXIT Festival), but also left the band.
 The band is currently writing material for the third album.